-If you are thinking about getting a pet for yourself or for your family, you should know that dogs and cats are not the only animals that make good pets.
-If you are interested in getting a more unusual and intriguing type of pet, you’ll be glad to know that there are many different, some unexpected, types of pets available to you.
-You may have come across some of these pets in your life and you may be shocked to learn some of them actually make very good pets to certain households (and could make a good pet to yours).
+If you are thinking about getting a pet for yourself, or for your family, you should know that dogs and cats are not the only animals that make good pets.
+If you are interested in getting a more unusual and intriguing kind of pet, you’ll be glad to know that there are many different choices out there.

-The type of exotic pet that suits you best will depend on many factors including your lifestyle, budget, personality, tolerance, etc. Some of these types of pets are very low maintenance and easy to take care of, while others may require large amounts of attention and money.
+The type of exotic pet that suits you best will depend on several factors including your lifestyle, budget, personality, tolerance, etc. Some of these types of pets are very low maintenance and are quite easy to take care of while others may require large amounts of attention, time and/or money.
 No matter what type of rare pet you decide is right for you, cultivating the bond between pet and pet owner will take time and effort.

 Ferrets are very amusing pets.
 They are a lot of fun to watch and play with.
 A little known fact about ferrets is that they sleep for a large part of the day.
 Ferrets require a good size cage and plenty of toys.
 Ferrets also have a high metabolism and require food every 3 to 4 hours.
 While ferrets are generally very playful and have personalities of their own, they also tend to be very quiet animals.